Skarenno/windowsShutdown/README.md

 # windowsShutdown
-Simple python utility for a windows timer shutdown
+Simple python utility that lets you set up a windows shutdown timer

+Used imports are:
+tkinter
+os